Coronavirus: 5 steps to facilitate a complete online… | Undutchables

 After the perfect candidate has been chosen and the employment conditions have been agreed upon, it is time to draw up the contract and have it signed.
 Fortunately, this is also very easy to do online.
 For example, you can prepare a PDF document and have it digitally signed by the new employee.
 It is also possible to use a special online tool.
 For example Signhost.com.

 When you have found the most suitable candidate and have completed all the formalities, the next step is to wait until this person can start.
-Is the candidate starting during the coronacrisis?
 It can be a challenge to run the entire onboarding program online.
 We'll go into tackling this in the next blog post, hopefully we'll ‘see’ you there!

 Candidate